|Keith's Ham Radio||

 Currently, AMSAT's ground and space-based corporate assets are worth well in excess of $2 Million.
 The organization and its predecessors has used predominantly donated resources and volunteer labor to build and launch over 60 Amateur Radio satellites into Earth orbit since 1961.
 During my previous work as a senior elected official of the Corporation, I helped an international team from over 14 nations assure the funding, construction and successful launch of the largest and most expensive Amateur Radio satellite ever built...AMSAT's Phase 3-D. The satellite was later re-named AMSAT-OSCAR 40 once it was successfully launched in November, 2000.

-Right now, AMSAT is building another series of satellites (called Fox) the first of which (Fox-1A) was launched in October, 2015 via one of NASA's ELaNA (Educational Launch of Nanosatellites) missions.
+Right now, AMSAT has completed another series of satellites (called Fox) the first of which (Fox-1A) was launched in October, 2015 via one of NASA's ELaNA (Educational Launch of Nanosatellites) missions.
 Fox-1A (dubbed "AMSAT OSCAR-85 or just "AO-85"on orbit) consists of a 1U "Cubesat" that is a direct replacement for AMSAT'S most popular satellite (AO-51) that has now ceased operation.

 Fox-1A was built in partnership with a number of University engineering students, again with the goal of increasing their learning with a "hands on" project.